Also Known As

 • How is it used?

 Calprotectin is a stool (faecal) test that is used to detect inflammation in the intestines.
-Intestinal inflammation is associated with, for example, some bacterial infections and, in people with inflammatory bowel disease (IBD), it is associated with disease activity and severity.
+Intestinal inflammation is associated with, for example, some bacterial or viral infections and, in people with inflammatory bowel disease (IBD), it is associated with disease activity and severity.
 The faecal calprotectin test is not diagnostic but may be used to distinguish between IBD and non-inflammatory disorders and to monitor IBD disease activity.

 A faecal calprotectin test may be requested to help determine whether an endoscopy is indicated if IBD is suspected.
 A diagnosis of IBD is usually confirmed by performing an endoscopy (colonoscopy or sigmoidoscopy) to examine the intestines and by obtaining a small tissue sample (biopsy) to evaluate for inflammation and changes in tissue structures.
 This testing is invasive and is less likely to be necessary if inflammation is not present.